Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/discussions-faq.md

 <a name="discussions-access"></a>
 ### Who Can Access Discussions?

 Depending on where you stand, you will find different discussions.
-To guarantee the privacy of teams and projects, Slingshot does not allow you to access all discussions.
+To guarantee the privacy of workspaces, Slingshot does not allow you to access all discussions.
 So read on to find out who can access what!

-Within a *Team*, you can have discussions about everything concerning your team and teammates.
-Only team members can access team discussions.
+Within a *Workspace*, you can have discussions that only workspace members can access.

-Within a *Project*, you can have discussions that are specific for this project.
-Every collaborator in the project, incl. personal account users, can join these discussions.
-Projects live inside teams.
-The members of these teams also have access to project discussions.
+Within a [*sub-workspace*](workspaces.html#using-workspaces-within-the-workspace), you can have discussions that are specific for this sub-workspace.
+Every collaborator of the sub-workspace, incl. personal account users, can join these discussions.
+The members of the [parent workspace](workspaces.html#using-workspaces-within-the-workspace) can also access sub-workspace's discussions.

-Within the *Organization* team, you will find *Discussions* too.
-Organization discussions cannot be accessed by [personal account users](roles-permissions.html#personal-account-users).
+Within the *Organization*, you will find *Discussions* too.
+Organization discussions cannot be accessed by [personal account users](roles-permissions.html#what-about-users-with-no-organization).
 This is the perfect place for announcements and other important organization related discussions.

 ### How Can I Discover and Join Discussions?